Nando-C/StriveM7D5/README.md

 <img src="public/nandotify-screenshot.png" alt="album">

-This is the Front-End for a Spotify clone project.
-Started as part of the Full Stack Master Camp at Strive School on another repo, during the first modules (one of my first real world projects), but then I decided to create this new repo and built it again from scratch, as I have a much better understanding of the technologies and code practises.
+A Spotify clone project to put in practise our Front-End skills, as part of the Full Stack Master Camp at Strive School.
+This was my first real world project, started during the first modules of the program, but then I decided to create this new repo and built it again from scratch, as I have a much better understanding of the technologies and code practises.

 All the information is retrieved from the dezzer API.